whisk3y3/WhisperGate/README.md

 MIN_PASS_LEN = 1
 ADMIN_TOKEN = 'your-secret-token'    # Change this!
-REJECT_FIRST_ATTEMPT = True          # Set False to accept first password
+REJECT_FIRST_ATTEMPT = True          # Set False to accept first password ORG_NAME = 'Contoso'                 # Target org name
 ```

+### Branding Checklist

+Before each engagement:

+1. Set `ORG_NAME` in `WhisperGate.py`
+2. Replace `static/images/logo.png` with the target's logo
+3. Update `--color-primary` in `static/css/styles.css` to match the target's brand
+4. Update the brand text in `templates/index.html` if needed
+5. Update the reference number in the top bar if desired

 ### Run